SangeethaEaswaran/SangeethaE-NHSBSA/README.md

-Description: This project tests functional accessibilty , accessibility and compatibility of https://www.jobs.nhs.uk/candidate/search using webdriverio , javascript and cucumber BDD
+Description: This framework aims to test functionality , accessibilty and compatibility of https://www.jobs.nhs.uk/candidate/search using webdriverio , javascript and cucumber BDD

 Pre-requisites:
 Download and install